Sabicool/Malleus-Anki-Addon/readme.md

 <a href="https://malleuscm.notion.site">
     <b>
-        An Anki extension that integrates with the Malleus notion database to seamlessly manage Malleus clinical medicine cards.
-The extension allows you to search the Malleus Notion database, find existing cards with matching tags, and create new cards with proper tagging.
+        This is an Anki addon designed to integrate with the Malleus Clinical Medicine Anki deck, the best clinical medicine anki deck for Australian and New Zealand medical students.
     </b>
     <div>
-        <sup>Vist <u>malleuscm.notion.site</u> for more information about the best clinical medicine Anki deck for Australian and New Zealand medical students</sup>
+        <sup>Vist <u>malleuscm.notion.site</u> to learn more</sup>
     </div>
 </a>